Saurabh11Sharma/dsa-practice/README.md

 ## 📝 Workflow

 1. **Define Problems:**
-   Write clear problem statements in `src/problems/`.
+   Write clear problem statements and learning notes in `<problem>.md`.

 2. **Write Solutions:**
-   Implement your solution in `src/solutions/`.
+   Implement your solution in `<problem>.ts`.
    Each solution file should export a function matching the problem.

 3. **Create Tests:**
-   Add test cases in `src/tests/` using the provided test runner format.
+   Add test cases in `<problem>.test.ts` using Jest and the provided test utilities.
-   Tests are dynamic and cover a range of input sizes (small to large), measuring both time and memory usage.
+   Tests cover a range of input sizes (small to large), including random and edge cases, and can measure both time and memory usage.

 ---